myelintek/documentation/user/lab.rst

 Lab
 ##########

-A lab is a Web IDE (based on `JupyterLab <https://jupyter.org/>`_ with MLSteam's add-on functionlities) that organizes files and datasets.
+A lab is a Web IDE (based on `JupyterLab <https://jupyter.org/>`_ with MLSteam's add-on functionalities) that organizes files and datasets.
 You may design ML models and make experiments in a lab.
 When the development is done, you may convert a lab into a :doc:`template <template>` for reuse in other labs, pipelines or deployment.